 - Faculty or Staff Advisor

-Applications will require 5-10 business days for review.
+Applications will require time for review.

 If approved, information for all meetings and events on and off APU sites shall be provided to the Graduate and Professional Office of Student Affairs.
 Violation of the policies and/or Standards of Conduct could mean changing the status of the organization to unrecognized and void the rights and privileges therein.